rkotze/rkotze.github.io/_drafts/2019-12-29-jwt-secure-apollo-client-graphql.md

 Below are the code snippet changes from this post [send JWT tokens from React app to GraphQL server](/coding/send-jwt-client-apollo-graphql).

-Instead of login and store tokens the Login mutation can return the user data
+Instead of login and store tokens, the Login mutation can return the user data.

 ```javascript
 // old